 The effective portion of changes in the fair value of derivative financial instruments that are designated as hedges of future cash flows are recognised directly in other comprehensive income and accumulated in equity.
 The gain or loss relating to the ineffective portion is recognised immediately in the Income statement.
 If the cash flow hedge of a forecast transaction results in the recognition of a non-financial asset or a non-financial liability then, at the time the asset or liability is recognised, the associated gains or losses on the derivative that had previously been recognised in the Company's cash flow hedge reserve in equity are included in the initial measurement of the asset or liability.
-For hedges that do not result in the recognition of a non-financial asset or a non-financial liability, amounts deferred in the Company's cash flow hedge reserve in equity are recognised in the Income statement in the same period in which the hedged item affects profit and loss on a proportionate basis.
+For hedges that do not result in the recognised in anon-financial liability, amounts deferred in the Company's cash flow hedge reserve in equity are recognised in which the hedged item affects profit and loss on a proportionate basis.